miscer/park-gates-distributed-system/report.md

 In my implementation, there are two types of nodes: gates and visitors.
 Gates control access to the park and one of the gates may be the leader.
 Gate nodes form a network as described in the practical specification.
 Visitor nodes connect to the gate nodes and request permission to enter or exit the park.

 I completed all three parts of the specification: the gate nodes in the system form a network and communicate over TCP sockets.
 The user can manually instruct any gate node to start an election using the wireless algorithm.
 Once the leader is elected, visitor nodes can connect to gate nodes to request entry or exit from the park.
-The gate node obtains a permission from the leader to access and modify a shared file and informs the visitor node whether the entry or exit is allowed.
+Gate node obtains a permission from the leader to access and modify a shared file and informs the visitor node whether the entry or exit is allowed.

 The system is implemented in Python.
 I used only the Python standard library for the implementation and the pytest library for unit tests.